Frequently Asked Questions

 About Hunter’s MA Program:

 Q: What graduate programs in psychology does Hunter offer?

-The psychology department does not offer a counseling program.
+The Department of Psychology does not offer a counseling program.
 However, the School of Education does offer mental health, rehabilitation, and school counseling programs.

 Q: What are the requirements for completion of the Hunter MA program?